| LUXE COMPLETE DISASSEMBLY | |

 Body Disassembly & Solenoid:

 The infrequent maintenance internals for the marker include everything in this section.
 This involves the Vision eye system, solenoid and its mounting methods, and sealed set screws located within the body.
-The Vision eye FPC is retained within a slim groove in the body by a series of notches designed to grasp onto the sides of the ribbon and keep it in place.
+The Vision eye ribbon FPC is retained within a slim groove in the body by a series of notches designed to grasp onto the sides of the ribbon and keep it in place.
 This helps keep the electronics clean during reassembly.

 You can reinstall the assembled solenoid/manifold onto the body at this point, then reassemble the frame.